IN THIS SECTION

 - Why So Quiet?
 Strategies for Engaging your Students in the Discussion, Catherine Savini, Westfield State University.
 Includes reasons students may not choose to participate, and how to get discussions away from teacher-centered.

-- Implementing Interactive Activities in a Large Class to Build Community, Center for Excellence in Learning and Teaching, Iowa State University.
-Part of a series of videos related to creating a positive learning environment (see description).
+- Implementing Interactive Activities in a Large Class to Build Community, Part of a YouTube channel from Center for Excellent in Learning and Teaching at Iowa State University (see description).

 - Norms of Collaboration: Annotated, Center for Adaptive Schools.
 Expansion on the norms of group work, which naturally expands into group discussions.